Dr. Richard Courtemanche, PhD

 Undergrads

-Ariana Frederick, research assistant, Independent Study, FRSQ Summer Research Internship and Honours in Exercise Science, May 2011-Aug 2013.
+Ariana Frederick*, research assist, Independent Study, FRSQ Summer Research Internship and BSc Honours in Exercise Science, May 2011-Aug 2013.
 Honours: Circadian rhythmicity and network electrophysiology in the cerebellum and basal ganglia.
-M.Sc. in Biology, Concordia University (Dr. Amir), Laboratory Technician at Dept. of Clinical Neurosciences, Univ. of Calgary.
+M.Sc. in Biology, Concordia University (Dr. Amir); Research Staff, Ousman Lab, and Spine Rehabilitation Program, U. Calgary.

-Jaymee Shell, volunteer research assistant, Honours in Exercise Science, Jan 2012-Jun 2014.
+Jaymee Shell*, volunteer research assist, Honours in Exercise Science, Jan 2012-Jun 2014.
 Honours: Ice hockey stickhandling rhythmic performance and sensorimotor TENS stimulation effects".
-M.Sc. in Kinesiology & Physical Education, McGill University (Dr. Pearsall), and M.D. student at McMaster University.
+M.Sc. in Kinesiology & Physical Education, McGill University (Dr. Pearsall), and M.D. resident at McMaster University.

-Justin Dionne, volunteer research assistant, Jan 2012-Jul 2012.
+Justin Dionne*, volunteer research assist, Jan 2012-Jul 2012.
 Project: Developing a human posture paradigm as influenced by TENS.
-M.Sc. student in Exercise Science, Concordia University, in my lab.
+Moved to MSc Exercise Science, in my lab.

-Shannon Bellevue, Science College student, Jan-Aug 2013.
+Shannon Bellevue*, Psychology/Science College student, Jan-Aug 2013.
 Project: Integrating video body orientation and force platform data in rats.
+Product Manager, Medical Educational Materials.

 Yousuf Uddin*, Independent study, Jan-Aug 2016.
 Project: Integrating EEG with posture measurement and electrical stimulation.